datboiii93/Arduino-Starman/README.md

 Arduino Nano (by RexQualis) (https://www.amazon.com/gp/product/B07WK4VG58/) Rope Light WS2812B (https://www.amazon.com/gp/product/B01CDTEJR0/)
 DFPlayer Mini MP3 Module with Speaker(https://www.amazon.com/gp/product/B07WNRHH8Z/)
-Regular push button (https://www.amazon.com/gp/product/B07Q5LNFG3) 15' Micro USB (https://www.amazon.com/gp/product/B002KL8N6A)
-5v / 1A USB-Wall Adapter (Note that the audio would cut out when powered from the PC usb, seemingly from power draw)
+A small SD card for the mp3 to live on.
+(Filename doesn't matter, it will play the first mp3 file it sees on there) Regular push button (https://www.amazon.com/gp/product/B07Q5LNFG3) 15' Micro USB (https://www.amazon.com/gp/product/B002KL8N6A) 5v / 1A USB-Wall Adapter (Note that the audio would cut out when powered from the PC usb, seemingly from power draw)